- TRIPOD – no northern lights photo is good unless taken while using a tripod.

-- POCKET FLASHLIGHT or HEADLIGHT – not only can you lighten your friends on the photos, but it will help you to see on your camera while making the right settings and also to see around yourself and where you are stepping.
+- POCKET FLASHLIGHT or HEADLIGHT – not only can you light up your friends faces on the photos, but it will help you to see on your camera while making the right settings and also to see around yourself and where you are stepping.

 - WARM CLOTHES – believe it or not, it will make your photos better as you will be more willing to spend your time on making the right settings.
 See more details below.

-- BATTERY – make sure your battery is fully charged as long exposures take more energy than usual photos.
+- BATTERY – make sure your battery is fully charged because long exposures take more energy than usual photos.

 If you are not sure what we are talking about, study your camera manual prior to the tour, it pays off

-- ISO: is the sensitivity of the sensor to the light, raise it higher than usually, to about 800 – 1600 depending on the quality of your camera and strength of the northern lights.
+- ISO: is the sensitivity of the sensor to the light; raise it higher than usual, to about 800 – 1600 depending on the quality of your camera and strength of the northern lights.

-- FLASH: do not use the camera flash, unless you really know what you are doing If you wish to take a photo of your friends and northern lights in background, use your pocket flashlight to lighten their face and ask your friends to stay very still for the whole time when the shutter is open.
+- FLASH: do not use the camera flash, unless you really know what you are doing If you wish to take a photo of your friends and northern lights in the background, use your pocket flashlight to light up their face and ask your friends to stay very still for the whole time when the shutter is open.

-- FOCUS: Make sure the camera is focused correctly, focus on some light spot – if you shoot only northern lights without people, focus on some brighter star or moon; if you take a photo of people, make sure the focus is on their face.
-Some cameras have difficulties with auto focus at night, then turn it off and focus manually; for photo of only northern lights set focus on almost infinity, but if you have people in the foreground, do not forget to refocus on their face.
+- FOCUS: Make sure the camera is focused correctly; focus on some light spot – if you shoot only northern lights without people, focus on some brighter star or the moon; if you take a photo of people, make sure the focus is on their face.
+Some cameras have difficulties with auto focus at night, then turn it off and focus manually.
+For a photo of northern lights only, set the focus on almost infinity, but if you have people in the foreground, do not forget to refocus on their face.

 Further tips for being warm:)

-- Get yourself “heating pads” to put into your mittens, they stay warm for 8 hours, you will love them as they will save you a frozen finger or two.
+- Get yourself “heating pads” to put into your mittens, they stay warm for about 8 hours; you will love them since they will save you a frozen finger or two.
 You can purchase them in outdoor stores.

-- Consider using double layer of gloves, one pair of tiny ones to fit in mittens with heating pads.
-This is especially useful when you need to change settings on camera which is nearly impossible in fluffy mittens, thus when you take it of you will still have at least one layer of fitting gloves to prevent you from instant freezing and those will still allow you to use small buttons on your camera correctly.
+- Consider using a double layer of gloves, one pair of thin ones to fit in thicker mittens with the heating pads.
+This is especially useful when you need to change settings on your camera – which is nearly impossible in fluffy mittens, thus when you take them off, you will still have at least one layer of fitting gloves to prevent you from instant freezing and those will still allow you to use small buttons on your camera correctly.

 - Having a warm tea in your therm bottle will make you a favorite travel mate